Updated January 14, 2021

-For those of you who knew Miss Niladvyi, my Princess and Lead Dog for the past 14 years, she is truly an angel now.
+For those of you who knew Miss Niladvyi, my Princess and Lead Dog for t14 years, she is truly an angel now.

-On Monday, August 20, 2007 @ 215 pm, she was released from her failing body, her heart stopped and she was given the eternal peace that she deserved.
+On Monday, August 20, 2007 at 2:15 pm., she was released from her failing body, her heart stopped and she was given the eternal peace that she deserved.

-As some of you know, her mental capacity had been deteriorating over the past two years, due to Canine Cognitive Dysfunction (doggy Alzeihmers).
-She has two collapsed disks in her neck, which gradually decreased her movement and eventually control of her hind quarters.
+As some of you know, her mental capacity had been deteriorating over the previous two years, due to Canine Cognitive Dysfunction (doggy Alzeihmers).
+She had two collapsed disks in her neck, which gradually decreased her movement and, eventually, control of her hind quarters.

 Thanks to the wonderful efforts of Drs.
 Deanna Miller, Jonathan Quint and Monica Overman, her life (and quality of life) were greatly extended.
-This past week, she began chewing on her joints, in reaction to pain or numbness.
+In her last week, she began chewing on her joints, in reaction to pain or numbness.

 I felt that she needed to be released from her failing body and mind to enjoy the rest that she had earned through 14 years of faithful service, friendship and support.